WarrenGunawan/Mental-Health-Tracker-App/README.md

 # 🧠 InnerHue

-A social mental health tracker that helps users reflect, connect, and stay consistent
+A social mental health tracker that helps users reflect, connect, and stay consistent in documenting their mental health

 ---